MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

     1. Select **Active Directory Enrollment Policy**
     1. Click **Next**
     1. Select the certificate template for SMB over QUIC that was published in Active Directory.
     1. Click **More information is required to enroll for this certificate.
-Click here to configure settings**
+Click here to configure settings.**
     1. So users can use to locate the file server, fill in the value **Subject** with a common name and **Subject Alternative Name** with one or more DNS names.
     1. Click **Ok** and click **Enroll**.